Petternnn/ExpenceTracker/README.md

 2. npm run dev

 # Deployment
-The app is deployed at <Your Deployment Link>
+The app is deployed at: https://theexpencetracker.netlify.app

 # License
 MIT